chriscannon/highlander/README.md

 process is only running once.
 This is helpful when you have a python program running on a set schedule (i.e., a cron) and you do not want one run of the program to overlap with another run.
-Highlander accomplishes this by creating a file on disk that contains the current process identifier (PID) and creation time.
-If Highlander detects that a PID file currently exists it reads the PID and creation time from the file, checks to see if it exists.
+Highlander accomplishes this by creating a directory containing a file on disk that contains the current process identifier (PID) and creation time.
+If Highlander detects that the PID directory currently exists it reads the PID file inside it for the PID and creation time and checks to see if that process exists.
 If it does exist, it ends the program and logs that the program was already running.
-If it does not exist, Highlander removes the old process information file, creates a new one, and executes the function associated with the decorator.
+If it does not exist, Highlander removes the old process information directory and file, creates new ones, and executes the function associated with the decorator.